 Gunnison Basin 2017 Winter Big Game Baiting Operation

 CPW has stopped baiting deer west of Gunnison.
-Some baiting is continuing east of Gunnison, Those sites are being evaluated to determine if it will be necessary to continue.
-Because of continued conflicts with ranchers, elk are still being baited at the Gunnison State Wildlife Area.
+Some baiting is continuing east of Gunnison.
+Because of continued conflicts with ranchers, elk are still being baited at a few areas around Gunnison.

 Winter is tough on wildlife in the Gunnison Basin, but deer and elk have evolved in these conditions over thousands of years.
 While this year seems particularly difficult, the animals are able to find natural sources of food.
 Everyone is reminded to stay well away from herds to minimize disturbance.